Keysight/ixloadve/README.md

-# ixloadve
+# gcp-ixload
-IxLoad Virtual Edition
+Deployment examples for Ixia IxLoad on Google Cloud Platform